PolySync/oscc/CONTRIBUTING.md

    1. Exceptions exist when complying with a communication protocol or  hardware register width
    2. Rule applies to both narrowing and widening the result of an operation

-6. Unions (overlapped storage) are only allowed when the items in the union are all the same size
+6. `union`s (overlapped storage) are only allowed when the items in the union are all the same size

   ```c
   // Example union is allowed because each element is 64 bits